ShaunMoloi/Attrition/README.md

 The Python notebook will:
 ### 1. Data Preprocessing and Exploration
-Exploratory Data Analysis will be conducted to identify the key factors contributing to attrition, visualize and analyze the data to uncover patterns, correlations, and potential insights.
+Exploratory Data Analysis will be conducted to identify the key factors contributing to attrition and visualise and analyze the data to uncover patterns, correlations, and potential insights.
 Data cleaning: Handle missing values, outliers, and inconsistencies in the dataset.
 ### 2. Feature selection & engineering:
 Identify and select relevant features that are likely to impact attrition.
 Create new features based on domain knowledge, such as tenure, job role scores, and employee rating indices.
 ### 3. Data Splitting
-Split the dataset into training and testing sets: Using 80% portion of the data for model training and the rest for evaluation.
+Split the dataset into training and testing sets: Using 80% of the data for model training and the rest for evaluation.
-### 4. Model Selection, Training and Evalution:
+### 4. Model Selection, Training and Evaluation:
 A comprehensive evaluation of various machine learning algorithms was conducted to determine the optimal algorithm for the attrition model.
-For the development of the attrition model for ExploreEdge, a selection of powerful machine learning libraries was employed.
-The scikit-learn library provided a versatile foundation, with LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier, and SVC chosen strategically to harness their respective capabilities.
-LogisticRegression was utilized for crafting a precise logistic regression model, while DecisionTreeClassifier enabled the construction of a decision tree classifier capable of intricate pattern recognition.
-RandomForestClassifier further enhanced the model's predictive accuracy through an ensemble of decision trees.
-KNeighborsClassifier was employed to leverage the k-nearest neighbors approach for efficient data classification.
-Additionally, the use of SVC facilitated the creation of a support vector classifier, enabling the exploration of complex decision boundaries for accurate attrition prediction.
+For the development of the attrition model for ExploreEdge, a selection of powerful machine-learning libraries was employed.
+The scikit-learn library provided a versatile foundation, with LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier, and SVC chose strategically to harness their respective capabilities.
+Logistic regression was utilized for crafting a precise logistic regression model, while DecisionTreeClassifier enabled the construction of a decision tree classifier capable of intricate pattern recognition.
+RandomForestClassifier enhanced the model's predictive accuracy through an ensemble of decision trees.
+KNeighborsClassifier was employed to leverage the k-nearest neighbours approach for efficient data classification.
+Additionally, using SVC facilitated the creation of a support vector classifier, enabling the exploration of complex decision boundaries for accurate attrition prediction.
 This ensemble of libraries underscores the commitment to crafting a robust and adaptable attrition model tailored to ExploreEdge's specific requirements.
 The selection process involved assessing each algorithm's performance metrics, including accuracy, precision, recall, F1-score, and area under the curve.
 ### 5. Feature Importance Analysis:
 Identify important features: Analyze feature importance scores to understand which factors contribute the most to attrition predictions.